Testing statement for IBM MQ multi-instance queue manager file systems

 To validate an environment which IBM has not tested, please follow the guidance in Testing a shared file system for compatibility with WebSphere MQ Multi-instance Queue Managers.

-To use the multi-instance queue manager feature of IBM MQ, you will need a shared file system on networked storage, such as a NAS, or a cluster file system, such as IBM's General Parallel File System (GPFS).
+To use the multi-instance queue manager feature of IBM MQ, you need a shared file system on networked storage, such as a NAS, or a cluster file system, such as IBM's General Parallel File System (GPFS).
 You can use a SAN as the storage infrastructure for the shared file system.

 There are three fundamental requirements that a shared file system must meet to work reliably with IBM MQ: